 - On signs (including those in or on a vehicle)

-What should a consumer do if a dealer tries to add charges in excess of the advertised price?
+What should a consumer do if a dealer tries to add fees/charges to an advertised price?

 Walk away, shop elsewhere and report the offending dealer to OMVIC.